 If properly maintained, zirconia restorations can last a patient’s lifetime.
-Because of its newness, many dentists refrain from using zirconia crowns or learning how to properly implant them into their patient’s mouths.
+Because of its newness, some dentists refrain from using zirconia crowns or learning to properly place them into their patients’ mouths.
 This lack of experience can sometimes lead to ill-fitting crowns.

 If you find your zirconia crowns are debonding, try altering your cementation process.
-Most technicians will test out the fit of the zirconia crown in the patient’s mouth before cleaning the tooth with pumice.
+Most clinicians test out the fit of the zirconia crown in the patient’s mouth before cleaning the tooth with pumice.

-Even though these are all standard procedures, clinicians sometimes fail to decontaminate the intaglio thoroughly, which causes the bonding process to fail.
-Because zirconium oxide bonds with phosphate groups, it’s critical to properly remove the phosphate groups so the oxide sites can bond successfully in your patient’s mouth.
+Even though these are all standard procedures, clinicians sometimes fail to decontaminate the intaglio surface thoroughly, which causes the bonding process to fail.
+Because zirconium oxide bonds with phosphate groups, it’s critical to properly remove them so the oxide sites can bond successfully in the patient’s mouth.

 Sandblasting.
-Although sandblasting the internal surface with 50-micron diameter aluminum oxide is sometimes not recommended, most manufacturers do recommend sandblasting the internal surface very lightly at a low pressure.
+Although sandblasting the internal surface with 50-micron diameter aluminum oxide is sometimes not recommended, most manufacturers recommend sandblasting the internal surface very lightly at low pressure.
 Always refer to the manufacturer’s recommendations before attempting this method.

 Sodium hypochlorite.
 The intaglio of the crown is wiped with gauze soaked in a 5% concentration of sodium hypochlorite or full hydrogen peroxide, which is removed by rinsing with water and air-drying the restoration.

 Ivoclean.
 Use a proprietary solution such as Ivoclean.
 Leave the solution on the crown for 20 seconds before rinsing.
 The crown is then air-dried and ready to bond.